-Information Technology Controls and Risk Assessment
+Vetting Information Technology Controls in Risk Assessment: SAS 145

 Information technology controls (IT controls) are getting increased attention with the implementation of SAS 145, Understanding the Entity and Its Environment and Assessing the Risks of Material Misstatements.